 If you do not wish to graduate in absentia and would rather defer graduation until in-person Degree Congregations can resume as usual, you should contact your College Praelector.
 Please be aware that in-person Congregations may not resume for some time.

-You will not be able to obtain a degree certificate without graduating (in absence or in person).
+You will not be able to obtain a degree certificate (online or paper copy) without graduating (in absence or in person).
 However, if you have fulfilled the requirements of your course, you can still claim to have completed your degree and obtain a transcript to confirm this.

 Transcripts for degrees awarded during the COVID-19 period will include brief wording explaining that the candidate undertook alternative assessments, and provide a link to a fuller explanation of the nature of the assessment, hosted on the CamData website.

 A subscription service to Digitary allows you to access an electronic version of your official transcript, which can be shared online with other organisations such as employers or other educational institutions.